darc-ai/d33r/README.md

 ```

 ### Dependencies
-To be able to run app you have to have installed [Chrome Extension]( https://chrome.google.com/webstore/detail/tind3rcom-client/olicollicgbjgnialpnmnolopimdccon?hl=pl&authuser=1) or build from this repo [tind3r-chrome-extension](https://github.com/rlesniak/tind3r-chrome-extension).
+To be able to run app you have to have installed [Chrome Extension]( https://chrome.google.com/webstore/detail/tind3rcom-client/olicollicgbjgnialpnmnolopimdccon?hl=pl&authuser=1) or build from this repo [tind3r-chrome-extension](https://github.com/rlesniak/tind3r-chrome-extension) or zip file from assets folder [https://github.com/darc-ai/d33r/blob/main/assets/tind3r_0.4.4.zip].

 If you are build your own Extension remember to change Extension ID in `src/const/index.js` by replacing value in `originalId`.